 TGbn editor: Insert the following definition (maintaining alphabetical order) in subclause 3.1 (Definitions):

-dynamic bandwidth expansion: [DBE] A mode of operation that allows an AP to dynamically enable operation with an expanded bandwidth that is greater than its BSS bandwidth and up to AP’s maximum supported bandwidth for DBE, for UHR non-AP STAs that support DBE mode.
+dynamic bandwidth expansion: [DBE] A mode of operation that allows an access point (AP) to dynamically expand its bandwidth that is greater than the basic service set (BSS) bandwidth and up to the AP’s maximum supported bandwidth for DBE, for ultra-high reliability (UHR) non-AP STAs that support DBE mode.

-dynamic bandwidth expansion (DBE) bandwidth: [DBE bandwidth] The operating bandwidth of the AP for DBE when the DBE mode is enabled by the AP.
-The DBE bandwidth is higher than AP’s BSS bandwidth and smaller or equal to AP’s maximum supported DBE bandwidth.
+dynamic bandwidth expansion (DBE) bandwidth: [DBE bandwidth] The operating bandwidth of the access point (AP) for DBE when the DBE mode is enabled by the AP.
+The DBE bandwidth is greater than the AP’s basic service set (BSS) bandwidth and smaller or equal to the AP’s maximum supported DBE bandwidth.

 3.4 Abbreviations and acronyms